UKHomeOffice/save-return-api/README.md

 **Saving:** The main application will send the data to this service as an end point.
 This service will connect to a database and store that data and respond back to the main application if successful

+## Database connection
+This repo uses ms-migrations as default to connect to postgres.
+You could supply a different dependency to connect to a DB if you wanted to using the `MIGRATIONS_REPO` environmental variable.
+Ms-migrations uses knex which, if NODE_ENV is not set, will try to connect to a localhost instance of postgres.
+If it is set, it will try to use the below environmental variables `DB_HOST` etc... to connect to a formal DB using the proper credentials.

 ## Env Vars
 You can set the following to specific how you want your results to look:
 - `SERVICE_TYPE` - This specifies what service you are using the lookup UI for.
 The default is for the modern slavery service.
 But additional templates could be created which this drives.